EqualStreetNames/equalstreetnames/docs/README.md

 ### `name:etymology:wikidata` tag

-If there is a `name:etymology:wikidata` tag in _OpenStreetMap_, the process query that item from _Wikidata_.
+If there is a [`name:etymology:wikidata` tag](https://wiki.openstreetmap.org/wiki/Key:name:etymology:wikidata) in _OpenStreetMap_, the process follow that identifier to query that item from _Wikidata_.

-...
+In the _Wikidata_ object, the sex or gender is defined by the property [`P21`](https://www.wikidata.org/wiki/Property:P21).

 ### No `name:etymology:wikidata` tag

-...
+If there is no [`name:etymology:wikidata` tag](https://wiki.openstreetmap.org/wiki/Key:name:etymology:wikidata) in _OpenStreetMap_, we can't get the gender from _Wikidata_.
+In this case, the gender is queried from the work done during the event of the 17th February 2020.
+That work is available as a [CSV file](../data/event-2020-02-17/gender.csv).
+Caution, that CSV file is **not** to be used for statistics (not cleaned)!

 ## Documentation